Moldova's Interest Rate Decision for November 2025: A Surprising Cut to 5.00%

 FAQs

-- What is the significance of Moldova’s interest rate cut in September 2025?
+- What is the significance of Moldova’s November 2025 interest rate cut?

-- The cut to 6.00% signals a cautious easing amid moderating inflation and slowing growth, balancing risks from external shocks and fiscal pressures.
+- The cut signals a shift toward easing monetary policy amid easing inflation and slowing growth, aiming to support economic activity.

 - How does the interest rate decision affect Moldova’s currency?

-- What are the risks facing Moldova’s monetary policy going forward?
+- What are the main risks facing Moldova’s economy after this decision?

-- Geopolitical tensions, rising energy costs, and fiscal deficits pose upside inflation risks that could force a reversal to tighter policy.
+- Geopolitical tensions, external shocks, and fiscal constraints pose downside risks that could force policy reversals.

 This has been drafted with AI assistance and then thoroughly reviewed, refined, and approved by our human editorial team to ensure accuracy, and originality.